 The coral garden on the west side consists of mountain corals.
 In the upper part, the cuts and channels are overgrown with table corals.
 Also here you can dive great at night.

-- Wreck: The Tien Hsing doesn't like revealing itself, but sadly it can't really disguise itself as a 'normal reef' anymore on the starboard side.
+- Wreck: The Tien Hsing doesn't like to reveal itself, but unfortunately it can't really camouflage itself as a "normal reef" anymore on the starboard side.

-- Blue staghorn coral: During our dive, we see this coral over and over again.
-This coral's wonderful reflections of light are caused by larger polyps at the branch tips.
+- Blue Staghorn Coral: During our dive we see this coral again and again.
+The wonderful light reflections of this coral are caused by larger polyps on the tips of the branches.